firozzer/WhatsApp-Scheduler/README.md

 # Quick overview of what each file does:

 - app.py is the Flask application that runs & listens for incoming Telegram messages to the bot.
+(If you're running locally, run app.py)

 - mastermind.py Processes whatever the user sent & replies accordingly.